earthobservations/wetterdienst/docs/usage/settings.md

 ## Overview

-Wetterdienst holds core settings in its Settings class.
-Settings has four layers from which to be sourced:
+Wetterdienst holds core settings in its ``Settings`` class. ``Settings`` have four layers from which to be sourced:

-* Settings arguments e.g. Settings(ts_shape="long")
+- Settings arguments e.g. Settings(ts_shape="long")

-* environment variables e.g. `WD_TS_SHAPE="wide"`
+- environment variables e.g. `WD_TS_SHAPE="wide"`

-* local .env file in the same folder (same as above)
+- local .env file in the same folder (same as above)

-* default arguments set by `wetterdienst`
+- default arguments set by `wetterdienst`

 The arguments are overruled in the above order meaning:

-* Settings argument overrules environmental variable
+- Settings argument overrules environmental variable

-* environment variable overrules .env file
+- environment variable overrules .env file

-* .env file overrules default argument
+- .env file overrules default argument

 The following settings are available: